-In both accuracy and subjective rating, we find that DLM-FP performs best among all non-oracle methods and even beats Gold on accuracy, further supporting our claim that DLM-FP rationales are plausible.
+In both accuracy and subjective rating, we find that DLM-FP performs best among all non-oracle methods and even slightly beats Gold on accuracy, further supporting our claim that DLM-FP rationales are plausible.
+As expected, the fact that Gold does not achieve near-100$\%$ accuracy shows the discrepancy between evaluating plausibility based on the target label (\ie gold rationale similarity) and $\mathcal{F}_{\text{task}}$'s predicted label (forward simulation).
 Meanwhile, SGT+P and AA-FP, which had lower AUPRC and TF1 in our automatic evaluation, also do worse in accuracy and alignment.
 Also, users found SGT+P and AA-FP rationales harder to understand, as shown by their lower confidence scores.
 Meanwhile, A2R+P had high AUPRC and TF1, but gets very low accuracy and alignment because A2R+P's predicted label was often not the target label, leading to misalignment with its gold-like rationale.
 Nonetheless, users were still most confident in their predictions using A2R+P's rationales.
 A2R+P is a great example of how automatic plausibility evaluation can be misleading.
 For the accuracy, confidence, and alignment questions, we achieved Fleiss' Kappa \citep{fleiss1971measuring} inter-annotator agreement scores of 0.2456 (fair), 0.1282 (slight), and, 0.1561 (slight), respectively.
 This lack of agreement demonstrates the difficulty of measuring rationale plausibility.